 <div class="swiper mySwiper"> <div class="swiper-wrapper"> <div class="swiper-slide slide_1">Slide 1</div> <div class="swiper-slide slide_2">Slide 2</div> <div class="swiper-slide slide_3">Slide 3</div> <div class="swiper-slide slide_4">Slide 4</div> <div class="swiper-slide slide_5">Slide 5</div> </div> <div class="swiper-button-next"></div> <div class="swiper-button-prev"></div> </div>

-Next, we need to add some styling to our CSS for arrow positioning (at the center of the slides container) and removing the arrow component outline as follows:
+Next, we need to add some styling to our CSS for arrow positioning (at the center of the slides container):

 // Initialize Swiper let swiper = new Swiper(".mySwiper", { navigation: { nextEl: ".swiper-button-next", prevEl: ".swiper-button-prev", }, });

-Scroll aids simple horizontal scrollable sliders moving to start from left to right.
-It can easily be implemented by making the following changes on the default settings.
+Scroll aids simple horizontal scrollable sliders moving from left to right.
+It can easily be implemented by making the following changes to the default settings.

 First, on the HTML markup, we will be making changes to the Swiper container as follows: